By default ("Append Data" mode), the program will add new records to the selected table.

 whose fill mode is not Ignore.

-The "Scramble" mode (does not supported by Standard version), also known as data making,
+The "Scramble" mode (does not supported by Standard and Professional editions), also known as data making,

 uses two tables of the same or different databases.
 The program takes the contents of the first table (considering the